maxcelant/deploy-microservices-istio/README.md

 3. Using your preferred terminal window manager, start each service in their own window by running `make run`.
 They are preset to listen on separate ports (8080, 8081, 8082).

 4. Make REST calls from your preferred client.

+### Running in Docker Network
+If you want to run everything within a containerized shared environment.

+1. Make sure you have Docker / Docker Desktop installed on your local machine.

+2. Change directory to `deploy/compose`

+3. Run `docker compose up`

+4. Make REST calls from your preferred client.